Code-Institute-Submissions/riddle-2/README.md

 ###### Ramanathan Annes
 # Riddle-me-These
 These a quiz game with random question and it easy to access.
-These will help to learn new stuffs.
+These will help you to learn some new things around world.

 ### Features
   Firstly, it have a login form to take the user straight to quiz these  only work when the user already  register